 Unfortunately, in our area not all roofs perform well.
 If the damage was caused due to poor or improper materials being used, then you might face the full cost of a roof replacement.

 We suggest you look no further than J & B West Roofing and Construction for an honest assessment of your property.
 We offer a range of full exterior home services and know what to look for when it comes to safety and beauty.

-We are happy to answer the questions you may have from a home inspection or to discuss possible warning signs.
+J&B West is happy to answer the questions you may have from a home inspection or to discuss possible warning signs.
 Our team will provide you with a free evaluation and inspection so that there are no surprises along the way.
 Our no-obligation quotes can even help you judge other bids, which J & B West Roofing and Construction will often meet or beat.